 The health of coral reefs is very important for marine ecosystems.
 They protect coastlines from the damaging effects of wave action and tropical storms, and provide habitats and shelter for many marine organisms.

 3. Clean Water Solutions

-The intertropical conversion zone used to pass over Fanning but due to warming seas, has moved north leaving the island in a drought.
+The intertropical convergence zone used to pass over Fanning but due to warming seas, has moved north leaving the island in a drought.
 In partnership with Waves For Water, 60 water filtration systems were installed across the seven villages on Fanning Atoll.
 We also conducted an assessment of the island’s access to clean water, while making improvements to water catchment systems and monitoring the condition of well water along the way.

 We would like to thank the members of our partner network Waves for Water for their ongoing collaboration on this project and for supplying water filtration kits and lending their expertise on the ground to improve the quality of drinking water for the seven villages on the Island.
 We also thank Parley for sending a manual trash compactor to Sea Shepherd’s vessel and a volunteer crewmember.